who we are

 History

-As a natural follow-up on successful events from Bangkaru, Sumatra in sea turtle conservation, two more actions were initiated in the Derawan archipelago close to East Kalimantan.
-In 2019, more than 1200 turtle eggs and explosives for blast fishing were seized at a fishermen boat.
-During the second action, tortoiseshell jewelry and raw scutes from more than 300 hawksbill turtles were acquired from local vendors.
-Again, both events were conducted in cooperation with governmental and non-governmental stakeholders.
-Indonesian colleagues involved in the events were given a “Biodiversity Tree” award for their extraordinary contribution to biodiversity conservation.
-During the ceremony, the awards were handed over by the Czech Ambassador in Indonesia Mr. Ivan Hotek.
+As a natural continuation of the successful actions from Bangkaru in Sumatra in sea turtle conservation, two more actions were initiated in the Derawan archipelago near East Kalimantan.
+In 2019, more than 1,200 turtle eggs and explosives for illegal fishing were seized on a fishing boat.
+During the second operation, jewelry made from tortoiseshell and raw scales from over 300 hawksbill turtles were obtained from local vendors.
+Both operations were again carried out in collaboration with governmental and non-governmental organizations.
+Indonesian colleagues involved in the actions received the "Tree of Biodiversity" award for their outstanding contribution to nature conservation.
+The awards were presented by the Czech Ambassador to Indonesia, Mr. Ivan Hotek, during a ceremony